Stratham-Newfields Veterinary Hospital

 Q. Will my pet have an IV catheter in place before, during, and after anesthesia?

-A. At SNVH, every patient anesthetized will have an IV (intravenous) catheter in place before, during and until your pet is well awake and recovered from the anesthesia.
-Intravenous catheters allow us to administer medications to your pet while keeping them more comfortable and give us instant access to a vein should an emergency arise during anesthesia - when every second counts.
-Fluids are also administered through the catheter to your pet during anesthesia (see below).
+A. Every patient anesthetized will have an IV (intravenous) catheter in place before, during, and until your pet is well awake and recovered from the anesthesia.
+Intravenous catheters allow us to administer medications to your pet while keeping them more comfortable, and they give us instant access to a vein if an emergency arises during

 Q. Will my pet receive IV fluids during anesthesia?